Framers And Roofers

 - Being knocked to the ground by cranes or other large equipment

 - Electrocution accidents and lightning strikes

-The experienced attorneys at The Law Offices of Jonathan F. Marshall can help victims’ families navigate the survivor claims process.
-New Jersey workers’ compensation attorney, Daniel Santarsiero, Esq., has a vast amount of knowledge in the this area and can provide helpful guidance to widows and dependent children so that they may recover death benefits due them under the laws of the State of New Jersey.
+The experienced attorneys at the Law Offices of Jonathan F. Marshall can help victims’ families navigate the survivor claims process.
+New Jersey workers’ compensation attorney, Daniel Santarsiero, Esq., has a vast amount of knowledge in this area and can provide helpful guidance to widows and dependent children so that they may recover death benefits due them under the laws of the state of New Jersey.